johanneshilden/lets-parse/json-combinator/README.md

 ### Some more helpers

+We also define some helpers that will be used later.

 ```haskell
 oneOf :: String -> Parser Char
 oneOf = satisfy . inClass
 ```

+This parser will accept any character in the provided `String`.

 ```haskell
 maybeOption :: Parser a -> Parser (Maybe a)
 maybeOption p = option Nothing (Just <$> p)
 ```

+This function returns the result of running some action, wrapped in a `Maybe` type, i.e., `Nothing` if the parser fails without consuming input, and otherwise `Just` the result.

 ### String